firesight-ai/amnesia-machine-js/README.md

 Contributions are welcome!
 Please feel free to submit a Pull Request.

+## Attribution

+The Hypothetical Amnesia Machine is an invention of Mark Nadal.
+It was originally created to facilitate conflict resolution in [gundb](https://github.com/amark/gun)

 ## License

 This project is licensed under the Apache-2.0 License.